spinzed/proxytools/README.md

 Running this tool without passing any arguments will use these default settings:
 - the listener for client connections will listen on 0.0.0.0:3110.
-By default, it is possible to maintain 16 concurrent connections (this can be changed using command line arguments)
+By default, there isn't limit to how many connection can be maintained at a given moment, but that can be changed with the -maxConns flag
 - the listener for address updates will listen on 0.0.0.0:3111
 - on client connection, the proxy will forward the connection to 0.0.0.0:22.
 Dynamic IP updates will change the remote IP if the passed IP is valid.
 The port cannot be